April 18-24, 2021

 Medical Laboratory Professionals Week (MLPW) provides the profession with a unique opportunity to increase public understanding of and appreciation for clinical laboratory personnel.
-Read about fun ideas to celebrate.

 Medical Laboratory Professionals Week originated in 1975 as National Medical Laboratory Week, or NMLW, under the auspices of the American Society for Medical Technology, now called the American Society for Clinical Laboratory Science (ASCLS).
 In subsequent years, other organizations have served as cosponsors and campaign supporters.

 It's almost time for the 6th Annual Lab Week Run!
 This event is sponsored by the ASCLS Ascending Professionals and Developing Professionals Forums!
 Proceeds are used to support travel grants, including the Education & Research Fund Cynthia L. Breen Memorial Scholarship.

 Thank you to our generous 2021 Platinum Sponsors!

 Beyond meeting this public need, the celebration of MLPW will help increase recognition for the profession as it improves the individual practitioner's sense of self-worth.
 Further, as the various professional groups within laboratory practice work together on this project, the sense of unity and purpose necessary to further the goals of all laboratorians are reinforced.

 Many members plan displays, open houses and various other activities in their institutions or local areas.
 Some have obtained proclamations by mayors or governors while others have been featured on local TV and radio stations.
 National MLPW has been successful in increasing the recognition of clinical laboratory science among the healthcare community and general public.